Sergeant, there’s one thing I ought a tell you; if you lay a hand on White Buffalo again, I’ll kill ya’. – Chisum (1970)

 The bandits are watering the horses.
 Chisum and Pepper ride down to confront the bandits.
 Bonney rides ahead, and he is the best with a gun and doesn’t mind killing.
 Pepper finds the money that the sheriff paid the bandits.

-Chisum invites Bonney to his niece’s reception, but when he finds out, he is the kid they have an awkward moment.
+Chisum invites Bonney to his niece’s reception, but when he finds out he is the Kid, they have an awkward moment.
 Chisum goes back into town to meet his niece when she arrives on the stage.
 Chisum goes into the bar and finds out that L.G.
-Murphey and his flunky James J. Dolan (Edward Faulkner) cutting off the water from the other ranchers.
+Murphey and his flunky James J. Dolan (Edward Faulkner) are cutting off the water from the other ranchers.
 Chisum allows the others to take his water.
 He then insults Murphy and Sheriff Brady before leaving the bar.

 The herd that was scattered by the rustlers was supposed to be delivered to the Army.
 At the fort, the commander says he has ordered a herd from someone else.
 The chief, White Buffalo (Abraham Sofaer), knows Chisum from the old days.
 When he tries to talk to Chisum, an Army First Sergeant (John Pickard) grabs the chief.
 Chisum grabs the sergeant, gives him a cigar, and calmly explains that if he touches White Buffalo again, he will kill him.